amarjeetkaur111/Multi-track-meeting-transcription/README.md

     `WHISPER_COMPUTE_TYPE` controls whether the model is converted to `float16` when supported (defaults to `float16`).

 ## Logs
-- Application logs are written to `./supervisor-logs`.
+- Application logs are written to `./logs`.
 - `whisper.log` – worker output
-- `gpu_watchdog.log` – GPU availability monitoring
+- `split.log` – audio splitting details

-## GPU Watchdog
-The `gpu_watchdog.sh` script checks for GPU availability.
-If the GPU is unavailable for a configured number of retries, the script will restart the container using Docker to recover automatically.